OpenDSA/OpenDSA/RST/en/Glossary.rst

       The collection of key-value pairs can also act as an :term:`index <indexing>`.

+   key space
+      The range of values that a :term:`key` value may take on.

+   key-space decomposition
+      :to-term: object-space decomposition :label: type
+      :to-term: image-space decomposition :label: type

+      The idea that the range for a :term:`search key` will be split into pieces.
+      There are two general approaches to this:
+      :term:`object-space decomposition` and
+      :term:`image-space decomposition`.

    key-value pair
       A standard solution for solving the problem of how to relate a :term:`key` value to a record (or how to find the key for a